jamesfrh/lunchApp_FE/README.md

 restaurant by searching for the session code.
 6. A user should not be able to join a session that has already ended.

+## API Documentation
+API documentation can be found on http://localhost:8080/swagger-ui/index.html after the Springboot App has started.
+Alternatively, the lunchApp-api-docs.json file is located in src/main/resources of the SpringBoot project folder and can be downloaded and imported into https://editor.swagger.io/ for viewing.

 ## Prerequisites
 1. 3 User accounts have been created in the backend.
 Use these email address to login.
 You may create more accounts in UserConfiguration.java file in the Springboot app.
     1. james@tech.gov.sg